 It is a frequent occurrence in Vancouver.
 A van pulls up to an old house and within a few hours the house has new windows.
-It is as easy now to replace windows as it was in the 50’s to install vinyl siding.
+It is as easy now to replace windows as it was in the 50’s to install vinyl siding, specially since many window replacement myths have been proven wrong.
 The difference is that vinyl siding would last for decades and was installed over the original siding which could be restored in the future.
 Original windows are often torn apart and thrown into the landfill.
 Ironically these new replacement windows usually fail within a decade, ending up right next to the originals in the heap.

 While many of us love the character of older homes and apartments and are heartsick at the demolition of a 1,000 homes a year in our city, we are also modern Canadians.
 We are looking for efficienct and environmentally conscious choices, but also inexpensive ways to make buildings liveable.
 Installing new windows is often high on our to-do list because it seems like a simple fix to reduce drafts and retain heat.
 But CMHC’s case study on renovating for energy efficiency gives a concise picture of energy savings in Canada by type of improvement that breaks down the common idea that window replacement is the only way to go.
 In this case study, windows actually fall to the end of the line in best efficiency upgrades.
 Insulation and draft proofing came in at the top, along with furnace upgrades, both at 34% energy savings; exterior wall insulation came in at 18%; and door and window replacement came in at 11% savings.